AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/utils_module_guide.rst

 | Enter the name of the csv file to save the results, then select your layer or folder of labels to compute the statistics.

 .. note::
-    Please note that the image type is checked so that images that are not integer labels will be ignored.
+    Images that are not only integer labels will be ignored.

 The available statistics are: